Request a Demo

 What is customer profitability analysis?

-Customer profitability analysis is a method used to measure the revenue generated from a customer relative to the costs involved in acquiring, servicing, and retaining them.
+Customer profitability analysis (CPA) is a framework used to evaluate how much profit each customer contributes to a business.
+It compares the revenue generated by a customer against the full cost of acquiring, supporting, and retaining them.

 Why does it matter for Customer Success?